awen-li/PCA/README.md

 ================================================

-Use PCA with Virtual Machine
+Use PCA directly with Virtual Machine

 ================================================